OriginProtocol/telegram-moderator/README.md

 - `TELEGRAM_BOT_TOKEN` : **REQUIRED**.
 Token for bot to control. e.g. `4813829027:ADJFKAf0plousH2EZ2jBfxxRWFld3oK34ya`
 - `TELEGRAM_BOT_POSTGRES_URL` : **REQUIRED**.
 URI for postgres instance to log activity to. e.g. `postgresql://localhost/postgres`
 - `DEBUG` : If set to anything except `false`, will put bot into debug mode.
 This means that all actions will be logged into the chat itself, and more things will be logged.
-- `ADMIN_EXEMPT` : If set to anything except `false`, admin users will be exempt from monitoring?
+- `ADMIN_EXEMPT` : If set to anything except `false`, admin users will be exempt from monitoring.
 Reccomended to be set, but useful to turn off for debugging.
 - `NOTIFY_CHAT` : ID of chat to report actions.
 Can be useful if you have an admin-only chat where you want to monitor the bot's activity.
 E.g. `-140532994`

 Sample bash file to set `MESSAGE_BAN_PATTERNS`: